platformsh/platformsh-docs/sites/friday/src/get-started/strapi/_index.md

 Are you sure you want to continue?
 [Y/n] y
 ```

-Then it will automatically redeploy your ``main`` environment with allocated resources.
+Then it will automatically redeploy your ``main`` environment with the allocated resources.

 Note that each environment has its own domain name.
-To open the url of your new environment, run the following command:
+To open the URL of your new environment, run the following command:

 ```bash {location="Terminal"}
 {{% vendor/cli %}} environment:url --primary
 ```

 {{< note >}}
-If you want to access Admin panel, add ``/admin`` to your frontend url.
+If you want to access the **Admin** panel, add `/admin` to your frontend URL.
 {{< /note >}}

 Et voilà, your Strapi application is live!